- Declarations Violations Process

 4. Professional funds management – funds should be managed by a professional investment manager.

-The specific investments in the Association’s portfolio will, at the direction of the Board of Trustees and the advice of a professional investment manager, consist of money-market funds, bank certificates of deposits, fixed income securities, mutual funds, equity securities, and investment-grade bond funds.
-The Treasurer of the Board of Trustees will monitor the activities of the Association’s investment and report to the Board the status and activities of this portfolio on a quarterly basis, or sooner if conditions dictate.
-Any change or reinvestment of the Association portfolio will only be implemented with the knowledge and consent of the entire Board of Trustees.
+The specific investments in the Association’s portfolio will, at the direction of the Board of Trustees and the advice of a professional investment manager, consist of money-market funds, bank certificates of deposit, fixed-income securities, mutual funds, equity securities, and investment-grade bond funds.
+The Treasurer of the Board of Trustees will monitor the Association’s investment activities and report to the Board the status and activities of this portfolio on a quarterly basis, or sooner if conditions dictate.
+Any change or reinvestment of the Association’s portfolio will be implemented only with the knowledge and consent of the entire Board of Trustees.